EmbedJournal/embedjournal/_posts/2013-08-31-cool-c-programming-tricks-for-embedded-software-developers.md

 #### Interoperability of array index

-In C, if you had an array <span class="lang:c decode:true  crayon-inline ">int arr[5];</span> you could access it with an index 'i' and assign values to it.
-That is you can write <span class="lang:c decode:true  crayon-inline">arr[i] = 7;</span>
+In C, if you had an array `int arr[5];` you could access it with an index 'i' and assign values to it.
+That is you can write `arr[i] = 7;`

 Turns out you could swap the array names and array index.
-That means you could write the same statement as <span class="lang:c decode:true  crayon-inline ">i[arr] = j;</span>  and its perfectly valid C code.
+That means you could write the same statement as `i[arr] = j;`  and its perfectly valid C code.

 #### Passing an array to functions and returning them